Unpacking Approaches to Learning and Teaching Machine Learning in K-12 Education: Transparency, Ethics, and Design Activities: Background

 \subsection{ML Education in K-12}

-In their conceptualization of the five big ideas for AI education (see Figure 1), Touretzky et al. \cite{touretzky_envisioning_2019} highlight the importance of machine learning.
+In their conceptualization of the five big ideas for AI education (see Figure 1), Touretzky et al. \cite{touretzky_envisioning_2019} highlight the role of machine learning methods as the driver of AI adoption over the past fifteen years.
 Machine learning enables algorithmic systems to learn behaviors without explicit programming \cite{tedre_ct_2021}.
 This functionality is achieved by a learning algorithm modifying the internal representations of a reasoning model (e.g., decision tree or neural network), allowing it to learn new behaviors.
 To effectively narrow the algorithm's choices, the reasoning model requires a large amount of training data.
 Once the machine learning algorithm has created the reasoner, it can be used to solve problems and make decisions on new data \cite{touretzky2023machine}.
 As such, machine learning provides numerous opportunities for K-12 students to experiment with training data, learning algorithms, and the design of applications.

 More recently, Touretzky and colleagues \cite{touretzky2023machine} emphasize that k-12 learners should have opportunities to learn to (1) define machine learning, (2) understand how machine learning algorithms work, (3) understand the role of training data in shaping model behaviors, and (4) differentiate between learning and application phases of development.
 To do so, they highlight the importance of designing learning activities that support students in building models, experimenting, and creating applications.
 For example, this may involve having learners train models, learn new concepts from labeled data, construct decision trees with labeled data, simulate how a neural network learns by adjusting its weights, explore historical datasets, and train models based on real-world datasets.
 Designing learning activities requires making important decisions on what aspects of ML to engage students with, how to scaffold learning about complex concepts and processes, and what tools to use in the classroom.
 As well as considering how to integrate ethical and critical considerations while learning technical and functional aspects of ML and how to make learning ML relevant to students interests and everyday lives.